Problem-Solving

 Asking students not to write for 30 seconds stops them from diving straight in with the first thing that comes to mind, instead giving them the time and headspace to consider the problem more carefully and plot a way in.

-3. Two minutes of messy thinking
+3. Two minutes of messy exploration

 For the next two minutes, ask students to write down anything that they think will help them solve the problem on their mini-whiteboards.
 The mini-whiteboards are the tool of choice here because students are less afraid of making mistakes on them, they can edit, rub out, and try again, and they are portable enough to enhance the paired discussion that follows.